itemis/tflite-esp-template/README.md

 This repository contains a template which you can use to develop your own TinyML projects with an ESP-Board of your choice and the ESP-IDF.

 The provided pipeline is based on the TinyML pipeline which you can find in Pete Warden’s and Daniel Situnayake’s TinyML book.
-The our pipeline consists of five steps.
-First, data collection requires connecting with hardware and reading data to your PC.
-Second, preprocessing involves reshaping data into a format suited for training a ML model.
-Third, design and training.
+Our pipeline consists of five steps.
+First, data collection requires connecting to hardware and reading data to your PC.
+Second, preprocessing involves reshaping data into a format suitable for training a ML model.
+Third, model design and training.
 Training is done using Google’s TensorFlow framework.
 Fourth, the model must be converted from TensorFlow to Tensorflow Lite and then to a C or C++ compatible format.
-Lastly, we deploy the model onto a microcontroller and run inference.
+Lastly, we deploy the model onto a microcontroller to compute predictions.

+# Architecture

 The architecture of this repository is designed to be simple and self explanatory.
-In the following sections we will show you what you can find in each folder.
-If you want a deeper look you can click on the title to get more information.
-We recommend to read all readmes in this repo.

-# Architecture

-[Here](ARCHITECTURE.md) you can find the architecture of our pipeline.
+You can find a detailed description in the [ARCHITECTURE.md](ARCHITECTURE.md) file.

 # Contributing